Certora/Examples/CVLByExample/structs/BankAccounts/README.md

 ###Failing rules:
 - `storageChangesByWithdrawWithPossibleRevertShouldFail` - fails because in the case of revert the storage does not change.
 - `withdrawDoesNotAffectNativeBalancesShouldFail` - fails because when the amount withdrawn is positive the storage changes.
+- `witnessNativeBalanceChangesByWithdraw` - fails because of the unresolved function in `withdraw`.

 Run this configuration via: